grjsmith/practical_strategy_for_technologists/Chapter1_1.md

 That's as good a definition as any for us to work with.
 A strategy is _how_ an organisation overcomes the obstacles that stand in the way of their success.
 What happens next is what we'll examine in this book.
 Once an organisation has a strategy, they have defined how they want to achieve success.
 What happens next?

 As suggested by the title of this chapter the answer isn't planning.
 Planning is what we do once we know what we need our teams to achieve.
 There is an essential step between formulating a strategy and building a plan and executing it.
-That step is identifying tactics.
+That step is identifying, defining or designing tactics.

 ## Tactics

 Strategies are, by their nature, unique to a company, industry and even the time-period they are operating in.
 Tactics are not unique.
 Tactics are patterns of activities that people perform in order to achieve a strategic objective.
 Tactics are like memes in some respects.
 They are a way of describing a complex pattern of activities in a simple way.
 Consider the Pincer movement and the Trojan horse.

 The Pincer Movement is an attack where an adversary is caught between two forces and forced to deal with both simultaneously.